netdata/learn/README.md

 ##### Steps

-1. Navigate on you netdata/learn repo
+1. Navigate under your `netdata/learn` local clone.

-2. [Optional] Create a local test branch otherwise work on the `master` branch
+2. [Optional] Create a local test branch otherwise work on the `master` branch.

-3. Create a python virtual environment
+3. Create a python virtual environment.

   ```bash
   python -m venv myenv
   ```

-  The name `myenv` is included in the `.gitignore` file of this repo
+  The name `myenv` is included in the `.gitignore` file of this repo.

-4. Activate your environment
+4. Activate your environment.

   ```bash
   source myenv/bin/activate